Nimoslaw20/bets-assessment/README.md

 -  Playwright supports lot of language including Javascript and Typescript which I often use.

--  Playright can eb used for both User Interface testing and also API testing.
+-  Playright can be used for both User Interface testing and also API testing.

 -  Playwright supprts parallel Execution hence test runs very fast.